Looking back at the April 3-4, 1974 Super Outbreak

 The map below involved overlaying urban areas according to the 2010 Census on top of Ted Fujita’s original track map.

-While U.S. population has not necessary exploded since 1974, urban sprawl has undoubtedly become more prevalent.
+While U.S. population has not necessarily exploded since 1974, urban sprawl has undoubtedly become more prevalent.
 By looking at the map, it is easy to see which urban areas would be devastated if this outbreak occurred today.

 On the northern edge of the outbreak Decatur, Illinois and the suburbs of Cincinnati, Ohio are hit hard.
 On the eastern edge of the outbreak area Roanoke, Virginia, a city which has significantly expanded both in size and population since 1974, would experience major damage from the tornado that struck the town in the early hours of the 4th.